-Special Guest Violinist for Zion Chamber Orchestra Concert #1 on Sunday January 13, 2019 at 5pm.
+Special Guest for Zion Chamber Orchestra Concert #2.

 Frank Wiens is a pianist known for his strong emotional commitment and virtuosity.
 His meticulous attention to detail and seemingly effortless control bring out even the most subtle musical elements.
 Dedicated to bringing his love of the classical piano repertoire to audiences of all levels of concert-going experience, his “nobility of conception” (Los Angeles Times) and command of “tone color” (Fresno Bee) coupled with a “formidable technique” (Sacramento Union) have thrilled audiences on three continents.
 His ability to establish rapport with an audience with the spoken word is matched by the obvious sincerity with which he communicates the emotional content of each work.

 With a performing career that has taken him to Eastern and Western Europe, Asia, and throughout most of the United States, Frank Wiens has maintained an active concert career for more than four decades.
 Possessing a concerto repertoire of over 35 works, he has been a frequent soloist with symphony orchestras in this country and abroad.
 His recitals have taken him to major cities such as London, Warsaw, Vienna, Seoul, New York and Los Angeles, as well as to many venues where classical recitals are rarely heard.
 Believing that the gifts that one has been given carry social responsibility, he has devoted a significant part of his career to benefit recitals for the homeless and most recently for victims of the northern California fires.